Tomo5524/ChatApp/README.md

 ### How to use

-You can get this application up and running with just a few steps because it has both the frontend and the backend in a single repository.
+You can get this application up and running with just a few steps but the frontend and the backend need to run separately.
 Follow the steps below to do so.

 1. Clone this repo `~$ git clone <SSH URL> `
 2. Once you have the repo, you need to install its dependencies.
 So using a terminal, move into the root directory of the project and execute `npm install` to install the dependencies of the Node.js server and then run `npm run client-install` to install the dependencies of the frontend.
 The second command is a custom command that I wrote to simplify the installation process.
 As for client (front-end), navigate to client folder and execute `yarn`